seriousben/seriousben.com/content/posts/2020-02-exploring-the-proxy-protocol/index.md

 ## Version 1 Specification

 The version 1 of the protocol is text based.
-It is human readable and therefore faciliates adoption and implementations.
+It is human readable and therefore facilitates adoption and implementations.

 Here is a text representation of an HTTP request containing the PROXY protocol version 1 header: